Topology change with Morse functions: progress on the Borde-Sorkin conjecture: Towards a full resolution of the Borde--Sorkin Conjecture

 \section{Towards a full resolution of the Borde--Sorkin Conjecture}

 Throughout this section, we employ the same notational conventions as in Section \ref{secproof}, except that we allow our Morse functions to have multiple critical points.
-The current status of Conjecture \ref{BSconj} is summarized in Theorem \ref{thm2} in the Introduction.
+The current progress on Conjecture \ref{BSconj} is summarized in Theorem \ref{thm2} in the Introduction.
 What still remains open is the case when $f$ has critical points of index $\lambda = 2,...,n-2$, and $h$ is arbitrary.
 In other words, we do not know what happens if we drop Condition \ref{condmain}.

 Notice that Condition \ref{condmain} is basically telling us two things: \begin{enumerate} \item We can find a coordinate neighborhood $\Uwp$ of $\pt$ where both $h$ and $f$ take a specified standard form. \item We have the bounds $\zeta_c < \zeta$ and $\zeta_c \leq 8/5$ (see \eqref{largezeta}), which can be interpreted as a bound on how much anisotropy is allowed. \end{enumerate} In the first part of this section, we show that the neighborhood $\Uwp$ can always be found, the only difference being that in the general case, we need to add a perturbation to $h$ that vanishes at $\pt$.
 In the second part of this section, we give a candidate counterexample to Conjecture \ref{BSconj}, which suggests that $\zeta > \zeta_c$ is a necessary condition for causal continuity.
 We then conclude by proposing a modified version of the conjecture which takes this into account.